Best time to visit Portugal

 The Azores

 The Azores have a subtropical and mild climate, strongly influenced by the Atlantic Ocean.
-The climate is therefore quite wet, but can vary greatly from day to day.
-Naturally, the hottest temperatures are in summer (maximum average of 25°C), while in winter temperatures are around 14°C. In the Azores, it's not unheard of to experience four seasons in one day.
+The climate is, therefore, quite wet but can vary greatly from day to day.
+Naturally, the hottest temperatures are in summer (maximum average of 25°C), while winter temperatures are around 14°C. In the Azores, it's not unheard of to experience four seasons in one day.
 This is especially true in spring or even autumn.
-It's a good idea to pack a light raincoat even in summer in case of light rain.
+It's a good idea to pack a light raincoat even in summer.

 The Algarve

-The coastline around Sotavento and the centre of the Algarve region have the highest temperatures in mainland Portugal, and even in the Iberian Peninsula.
-It is a hot, Mediterranean climate with a fairly long period of four to six months where rain is rare.
+The coastline around Sotavento and the centre of the Algarve region have the highest temperatures in mainland Portugal and even in the Iberian Peninsula.
+It boasts a hot Mediterranean climate over four to six months when rain is rare.
 This is particularly evident in July and August, with around 0.15 inches of recorded rainfall per month in Faro.
-The Algarve is one of the sunniest regions in Europe, and not far from the Canary Islands (Spain), where it often averages almost 2,800 hours of sunshine per year (compared with 3,000 hours in the Canary Islands).
+The Algarve is one of the sunniest regions in Europe, not far from the Canary Islands (Spain), where it often averages almost 2,800 hours of sunshine per year (compared with 3,000 hours in the Canary Islands).
 Snow lovers should be aware that snow is rare in this part of Portugal (snow last fell on the coast in 1954), but a few mountain ranges did get a covering in 2006.

 The Alentejo

 The Alentejo region has a temperate climate, with some continental and Mediterranean influences.
-In general, summers are hot and dry, and winters are cold and wet.
-The other seasons have pleasant temperatures, and moderate variations in temperature.
-This means that the Alentejo region is sunny in autumn and spring.
-The coldest months in the Alentejo region are December and January, with an average temperature of 6°C, far below summer peak of 30°C. Like the rest of Portugal, the influence of the sea means the coasts enjoy warmer temperatures than inland.
+Summers are generally hot and dry, and winters are cold and wet.
+The other seasons have pleasant weather with moderate variations, so it’s a sunny spot in autumn and spring.
+December and January are the coldest months in the Alentejo region, with an average temperature of 6°C, far below the summer peak of 30°C. Like the rest of Portugal, the influence of the sea means the coasts enjoy warmer temperatures than inland.

 Lisbon

-Portugal's capital was the starting point for many seafaring expeditions of the past, and was chosen for its climate and its easy-going way of life.
-The city is pleasant to visit at any time of year, and has a mild and wet oceanic climate.
-In both summer and winter, fresh air coming in off the Atlantic Ocean is pleasant and takes the edge off the temperature.
+Portugal's capital, Lisbon, was the starting point for many seafaring expeditions of the past and was chosen for its favourable climate and easy-going way of life.
+The city is pleasant to visit at any time of year and has a mild and wet oceanic climate.
+In summer, fresh air from the Atlantic Ocean takes the edge off the temperature.
 May to October is hot and dry, but the climate is cooler, with periods of rain in winter.
-The maximum average temperature is 27°C-28°C in July and August, but it drops below 15°C in both December and January.
-There will be significant rainfall at this time of year, and even more generally from November to February.
+The maximum average temperature is 27°C-28°C in July and August, but it drops below 15°C in December and January.
+There’s significant rainfall at this time of year, extending into November and February.

 Madeira

-Few cities can boast year-round appeal.
+Few places can boast year-round appeal.
 But Madeira can, thanks to its favourable latitude, which is on the same level as southern Morocco.
-The climate is therefore subtropical, with reduced variations in temperature.
-This is due to the influence of the Atlantic, but also to the very contoured terrain: the higher the altitude the milder the climate.
-Winters see average temperatures of between 17°C and 18°C, while in summer it is common to see averages of 23°C and 24°C. Temperatures rarely exceed 30°C, due to the influence of the ocean.
+The climate is subtropical, with reduced variations in temperature due to the influence of the Atlantic and the contoured terrain: the higher the altitude, the milder the climate.
+Winters see average temperatures of between 17°C and 18°C, while in summer, it's common to see averages of 23°C and 24°C. Temperatures rarely exceed 30°C in Madeira.

 Porto

-Porto has a unique climate, known as a Supra-mediterranean climate, strongly influenced by the Atlantic Ocean.
-This means summers are hot, but with lower temperatures than for cities in an area with a Mediterranean-designated climate.
-Expect rain in winter, along with mild temperatures, but it is cooler than in areas heavily influenced by the Mediterranean.
-Porto experiences much heavier rainfall than inland.
+Porto has distinct weather, known as a Supra-Mediterranean climate, strongly influenced by the Atlantic Ocean.
+This means summers are hot, but they feature lower temperatures than in cities with a Mediterranean-designated climate.
+Expect rain in winter – with heavier rainfall than inland areas – along with cool temperatures.